WHO WE ARE

 Having a 9 year old son at the time, Wayne wanted to create a club where his son would not only thrive from the social and confidence boosting effects a team sport offers, but where he would receive specific and constructive coaching to make him a better player.
 Improving skill, strategic thinking, ball handling and coordination in a fun and encouraging environment is what Wayne hopes to achieve for all children who attend Spartans Basketball Academy.

 Good coaching is the key to understanding and nurturing talent within any sport.
-Wayne is a Qualified Teacher and was Head of PE at an outstanding secondary school in West London.
-He's coached over 500 basketball Games for various clubs and school teams from U10s to U19s, where his basketball coaching has led to his teams reaching the last eight of the National Championships.
-His players have also reached County and Regional teams through Wayne's exceptional coaching as well as achieving scholarships in the U.S.
+Wayne is a Qualified Teacher and was Head of PE and Head of Year 7 at an outstanding Grammar school in West London.
+He's coached over 500 basketball Games for various clubs and school teams from U10s to U19s, where his basketball coaching has led to his school teams reaching the last eight of the National Championships.
+His players have also reached County and Regional standard through Wayne's exceptional coaching as well as achieving scholarships in the U.S.

-Wayne is a Qualified Track & Field Coach and as an athlete, represented Great Britain as a Senior 400m athlete, also winning the BUSA Championships for 400m and 4x200m.
+Wayne is also a Qualified Track & Field Coach and as an athlete, represented Great Britain as a Senior 400m athlete, also winning the BUSA Championships for 400m and 4x200m.
 Wayne has a vast experience and knowledge of training and competing at the highest level and wants to pass this knowledge on to children through this wonderful game of basketball!
-His many years of training alongside Olympic Champions and being trained by the best coaches in the country has given him a desire to win and a coaching style to get the very best out of his players.
+His many years of training alongside Olympic Champions and being trained by the best Track and Field coaches in the country has given him a desire to win and a coaching style to get the very best out of his players.

 Wayne has led successful basketball tours of the US, Canada, Italy and Spain and will be taking two Spartans teams to San Francisco after the Pandemic.
 Wayne ultimately wants children to play basketball, have fun, make new friends and reach their true potential!
 His favourite basketball players are LeBron James and the late Kobe Bryant.
 His sporting heroes include Daley Thompson, Sir Steve Redgrave and Tommie Smith.

 U12 Head Coach